s2e-lab/redos-study/README.md

 ```

 ### Generation
-There are three Python files for three models: gpt35.py, Phi_RegexGen and T5_Regexgen.py.
+There are three Python files for three models: gpt35.py, Phi_RegexGen, and T5_Regexgen.py.
 You can run them to generate the regexes.